warriorspot/shinyapp/Pitch/pitch.md

 Methodology
 ========================================================

-A linear regression model was created using the
+A linear regression model was created using the data extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles.<br><br>
+Example (showing only MPG, displacement, and weight):

 ```
                    mpg disp   wt